-My work life started as a 13 year old on Goulburn Island doing monthly stocktakes for my father who was the manager of the shop there for Arnhem Land Progress Association, I enjoyed retail and ended up working with my father in various roles including truck driver and sales rep for Smiths Snack foods and CCA Amatil.
-I built a career as a salesman and rep for Schweppes, Malanda milks and so much more, I even tried my hand at being a kitchen manager for a busy roadhouse.
+My work life started as a 13 year old on Goulburn Island, NT, doing monthly stocktakes for my father who was the manager of the shop there for Arnhem Land Progress Association, I enjoyed the wholesale and retail sector as a salesman, continuing in this field until 1999.

-In 1999 I commenced a new career with the Northern Territory Department of Justice, after almost 11 years I resigned from that career, jaded by the constant empty words and rhetoric about indigenous disadvantage and what the Dept of Justice was doing to combat recidivist behaviour, yet the numbers of indigenous men and women incarcerated continued to increase and no real changes were ever made.
+In 1999 I commenced a new career with the Northern Territory Department of Justice, after 11 years I resigned, jaded by the constant empty words and rhetoric about indigenous disadvantage and what the Dept of Justice was doing to combat recidivist behaviour, yet the numbers of indigenous men and women incarcerated continued to increase and no real changes were ever made.
 It was time to move on, I recognised that the criminal justice system was an enterprise and the numbers of public service employees rose the more people were incarcerated.

 I am proud to be the CEO for Djarindjin Aboriginal Corporation and believe in the direction that this organisation wants to go.
 Djarindjin Aboriginal Corporation is leading the way as a voice for Indigenous Australians in the areas of self-determination and self-empowerment, it is an honour to be serving this organisation and being part of its present and future.